Beatriz Brener

 Scopus Publications

-Marrara Sampaio, Luciana Sianto, Marcia Chame, Bruna Saldanha, and Beatriz Brener
+Marrara Sampaio, Luciana Sianto, Marcia Chame, Bruna Saldanha, Beatriz Brener

 • Cryptosporidiosis in Reptiles from Brazil: An Update for Veterinary Medicine

-Beatriz Brener, Eduardo Burgarelli, Marianne Suarez, and Lucas Keidel
+Beatriz Brener, Eduardo Burgarelli, Marianne Suarez, Lucas Keidel

 The concern about the protection of wildlife has been gathering attention from researchers worldwide.
 Zoos and aquariums have become widely recognized sites for the conservation of wildlife.
 However, the persistence of the illegal trade of wild animals, such as reptiles, and their use as pets can endanger not only the preservation of the species, but also allow the introduction of new pathogens and zoonotic diseases.
 It is important to highlight that preventive exams should be carried out prior to introducing these animals into a new facility to guarantee zoological management strategies.
 There are several reports of parasitism in reptiles, some of them with zoonotic potential, such as the genus Cryptosporidium spp.
 In Brazil, reports that explore the prevalence of cryptosporidiosis in reptiles are scarce, and very few have used molecular methods for the detection of Cryptosporidium spp., or the genotyping of its species and subtypes.
 This review aims to help professionals in the area and encourage them to increase their attention to this protozoan, which is usually neglected.

-Magda Antonello, Sarah Lira, Eduardo Burgarelli, Mariana de Almeida Novaes Fernandes, Jeferson Rocha Pires, and Beatriz Brener
+Magda Antonello, Sarah Lira, Eduardo Burgarelli, Mariana de Almeida Novaes Fernandes, Jeferson Rocha Pires, et al.

 The brown booby (Sula leucogaster Boddaert, 1783) has a wide geographic distribution, being found throughout the intertropical range except for the west coast of South America.
 Chewing lice (Phthiraptera: Amblycera and Ischnocera) are ectoparasites commonly found in association with a wide variety of bird species, and extensive infestations can lead to severe itching and irritation that causes skin lesions, damage to the plumage, and abandonment of nests.
 Sula leucogaster lice have an atypical distribution, not fully following the distribution of their host.
 In the years 2018 and 2019, 4 marine animal rehabilitation centers located in Rio de Janeiro and São Paulo, Brazil received live birds and carcasses of Sula leucogaster.
 The animals were deloused and lice of 2 different species were collected.
 Identification was performed by optical microscopy, and the species found were Eidmanniella albescens Piaget, 1880 and Pectinopygus garbeiPessoa and Guimarães, 1935.
 This is the first record of both species in Rio de Janeiro.